tiborvansa/darkage/README.md

 ### Gneiss:
 High grade metamorphic rock formed from Schist, very common, and used in construction.
-It sometimes brakes in Gneiss Cobble when being dug.
+It sometimes brakes in Gneiss Rubble when being dug.

      COOKING
      [Schist]

-### Gneiss Cobble:
+### Gneiss Rubble:
-Brick version of the gneiss.
+Cobble version of the gneiss.

      From dig gneiss